vaishnavi-115/mysitee.github.io/README.md

-Here’s an enhanced version with a layout that’s visually appealing and engaging:

----

 # 🌟 About Me

 Hello!
 I’m **Vaishnavi**, a passionate and driven MTech student specializing in Product Design and Management at **IIIT Hyderabad**.
 With over **four years of experience in application development**, I’ve developed strong skills in feature innovation, user experience research, and accessibility compliance.
 I thrive on creating solutions that enhance user satisfaction and system reliability, leveraging **Agile methodologies** to deliver high-quality projects efficiently.